diegomacario/Teapong/README.md

 # Teapong

-A two-player game for anyone who loves the [Utah teapot](https://en.wikipedia.org/wiki/Utah_teapot)!
+A two-player game for fans of the [Utah teapot](https://en.wikipedia.org/wiki/Utah_teapot)!

 <p align="center">
   <a href="youtube">